 ElectricVehicleWeb reader Roc Terricabres Esperalba (Instagram: rocterrii) recently shared spy shots of a BMW i7 test mule.
 The BMW i7 prototype features a flattish roof, an angular greenhouse, and a decklid longer than the EQS.
 Most automakers are giving more coupe-like characteristics to EVs for higher aerodynamic efficiency and a longer range.
 But it looks like the Munich-based automaker is trying to preserve the traditional shape in the electric sedan.

-The first full-body prototypes of the BMW i7 hit the roads in Europe last year.
+The first full-body prototypes of the BMW i7 hit the roads in Europe in 2020.
 Our reader Kurt from Munich shared a short clip of one driving past his car in December 2020.
-The sighting indicated that following extensive global testing through to the end of 2021, the BMW 7 Series electric will be showroom-ready next year.
+The sighting indicated that following extensive global testing through to beginning of 2022, the BMW 7 Series electric will be showroom-ready this year.

 BMW i7 interior & features

-Spy pictures published on Motor1.com have shown a next-gen 7 Series test mule with a small bulged-out section on the front fenders.
-Those winglet-like parts could be housing side cameras required by the car’s Advanced Driver Assistance Systems for performing safety and/or autonomous driving functions.
+Spy pictures published on Motor1.com have shown a next-gen 7 Series test mule with a small ears on the front fenders.
+The winglet-like parts could be hiding side cameras required by the car’s Advanced Driver Assistance Systems for performing safety and/or autonomous driving functions.
 Flush-fitting door handles similar to those of the BMW iX can also be seen in these images, and it looks like the test mule has the iX’s high-res Curved Display as well.
 The electric door openers should come with a soft close function option.
-The i7 should get all these high-end features of the ICE 2022 7 Series.

 ‘Smart routes’ & Digital Key 3.0 expected on the new BMW 7 Series family